Classifier (linguistics): Noun classifiers versus noun classes

-Nevertheless, there is no clearly demarked difference between the two: since classifiers often evolve into class systems, they are two extremes of a continuum.
+Nevertheless, there is no clearly demarked difference between the two: since classifiers often evolve into class systems, they are two extremes of a grammaticalization continuum.

 Conceptual similarity to determinatives (writing systems)

-Ancient Egyptian scripts, Cuneiform (Sumerian, Akkadian and Hittite), Luwian Hieroglyphs and Chinese

 The Egyptian hieroglyphic script is formed of a repertoire of hundreds of graphemes which play different semiotic roles.
 Almost every word ends with an unpronounced grapheme (the so-called "determinative") that carries no additional phonetic value of its own.
 As such, this hieroglyph is a "mute" icon, which does not exist on the spoken level of language but supplies the word in question, through its iconic meaning alone, with extra semantic information.

 In recent years, this system of unpronounced graphemes was compared to classifiers in spoken languages.
 The results show that the two systems, those of unpronounced graphemic classifiers and those of pronounced classifiers in classifier languages obey similar rules of use and function.
 The graphemic classifiers of the hieroglyphic script presents an emic image of knowledge organization in the Ancient Egyptian mind.